* This is the Consumer Version. *

-People have gaps in their memory, which may span a few minutes to years.
+People have gaps in their memory, which may span a few minutes to decades.

-After tests are done to rule out other possible causes, psychologic testing helps identify the disorder.
+After tests are done to rule out other possible causes, doctors diagnose the disorder based on symptoms.

 Memory retrieval techniques, including hypnosis and drug-facilitated interviews, are used to fill in the memory gaps.

 Psychotherapy is needed to help people deal with the experiences that triggered the disorder.